Johndev85/johndev85/README.md

        #NuncaParesDeAprender

 - 🔭 I’m currently working as a Frontend Developer.
-- 🌱 I’m currently learning the path of Web and gaming development.
+- 🌱 Continuous learning about web development and blockchain technologies.
 - 👯 I am looking to collaborate in communities and innovation projects on the web.
 - 💬 Ask me about web development, games, sci fi movies, trekking, alternative music.
 ```